 The following methodology was used to evaluate the potential presence of existing hazardous and contaminated materials within the areas to be disturbed by the project: site reconnaissance, research on current/historical use, and review of federal and state regulatory listings for both the limits of project construction activities and adjacent properties within distances specified by the American Society for Testing and Materials (ASTM) Standard E1527-05 (Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process) were conducted as part of a nonground-intrusive study.
 The locations of some construction staging areas and future maintenance or fueling, paint operations and other material storage area were not determined at the time of the study, so Chapter 18, "Construction Impacts," specifies that these areas be investigated for potential hazardous materials prior to any soil disturbance.
-Potential sources of contamination that may be encountered during construction would be addressed prior to and/or during construction with the measures described in Chapter 18, "Construction Impacts," which would include subsurface investigations and, if appropriate, remediation.
-Following construction, no significant potential for exposure to any remaining subsurface contamination would exist unless additional disturbance were to be required, e.g. for subsurface utility repairs.
+A subsurface (also known as a Phase II) investigation was conducted to determine the potential impacts of the findings of the preliminary investigation.
+The Phase II investigation consisted of the collection and laboratory analyses of soil and groundwater samples throughout the study area.
+Potential sources of contamination that were identified during the Phase II investigation, or may otherwise be encountered during construction, would be addressed prior to and/or during construction with the measures described in Chapter 18, "Construction Impacts," which may include additional subsurface investigations and, if appropriate, remediation.
+Following construction, no significant potential for exposure to any remaining subsurface contamination would exist unless additional disturbance were to be required, e.g., for subsurface utility repairs.
 The possibility that post-construction excavation would be required again in areas investigated prior to construction or in other areas not previously investigated is addressed below.